 Fence jumping is a hard habit to break.
 Dogs feel a sense of accomplishment once they reach their goal of climbing the top of the fence.
 Your dog might spend hours trying to accomplish this goal until it succeeds.
 Since practice makes perfect, your dog might even continue jumping again and again until it becomes a hassle to keep him in the yard.
 Here are some reasons why your dog runs out of the yard or jumps over the fence:

-- S/He wants to show aggression to neighbor’s dog
+- It wants to show aggression to a neighbor’s dog

 - Lack of exercise